 Requirement 11.3 is part of the Payment Card Industry Data Security Standards (PCI DSS) that requires you to develop and implement a methodology for penetration testing that includes external and internal penetration testing at least annually and after any significant upgrade or modification.

-How is PCI Penetration Testing Performed?
+How is PCI-DSS Penetration Testing Performed?

-Penetration testing involves several steps that need to be followed in a specific order.
+PCI compliance penetration testing involves several steps that need to be followed in a specific order.
 Let’s understand what these steps are and how they are performed.

 Step 1: Scoping

 Scoping is the first step in penetration testing in which the scope is defined for the penetration testing.
 The scope of the testing must be defined before the start of the testing.
 Scope determines the limitations and rules of the testing.

 Step 2: Reconnaissance & Discovery

 It includes gathering information about the target network.
 The data collected during this step can be used to determine the attack vectors.
 This step also involves the identification of all the hosts in the target network and their respective services.

 In this step, the attacker tries to exploit vulnerabilities in the available services to get unauthorized access to the target system.
 Exploitation can take multiple forms, including DoS attacks, SQL injections, or a buffer overflow.